SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 Although not strictly a nationalist speech, FB — Iron and Blood — showed clear nationalist sentiments. he executed FC — forceful actions — that ensured the unification of Germany by consolidating Prussian power with those nearby: rallying under the image of Germanic civic nationalism.

-When a country tries to enforce dynastarial control over disperate regions instead
+When a country tries to enforce dynastarial control over disperate regions instead of an identity centered around nationalism, things go wrong.

 ## Defluffifying
 CHOSEN THESIS CLAIM